unstructuredstudio/zubhub/README.md

 - Visit `localhost:8000` on your browser to access the API documentation.

 ### Frontend
-- Create a file named .env in the frontend root folder (same directory with package.json)
+- Create a file named `.env` in `./zubhub/zubhub_frontend/zubhub` directory (same directory with package.json).
-- Copy the content of .env.example and paste into the new .env file.
+- Copy the content of `.env.example` and paste into the new `.env` file.
+- On your terminal/command line, navigate to `./zubhub/zubhub_frontend/zubhub` directory.

+#### Using `npm`
+This is advisable for development experience.

+- Run `npm install` to install the dependencies.
+- Run `npm start` to start the frontend.

+#### Using the Docker Container
+Use this when you are done with making your changes and you want to test your code on the Docker container.

 - Run `make start` to spin up the frontend container.
 - Visit `localhost:3000` on your browser to access the frontend.

 ## Deployment
 ZubHub is currently deployed on its main website using Github Actions that act as our build and deployment tooling.
 If you are interested in deploying Zubhub on your own VM for testing and hosting purposes, follow the [Single VM Deployment](single_vm_deployment) instructions.